tamzid478-git/OOP-Practice-CPP/01_Vehicle_Management/README.md

-# University Transport Management System
+# 🚌 University Transport Management System (C++ OOP Project)

 ## Overview

-This project is a simple **Object-Oriented Programming (OOP)** based University Transport Management System implemented in **C++**.
-It demonstrates the use of:
+This project is a simple **University Transport Management System** developed using **C++** and **Object-Oriented Programming (OOP)** concepts.

-- Classes and Objects
-- Inheritance
-- Constructor Inheritance
-- Function Overriding (if implemented)
-- STL (`vector`)
-- Searching and Fare Calculation
+The system manages different types of university vehicles such as **Bus** and **Car**, stores them dynamically using the **STL vector**, allows searching vehicles by driver name, and calculates passenger fares.

 ---

 # Problem Statement

-Design a University Transport Management System that manages different types of university vehicles.
+Design a **University Transport Management System** using C++.

-The system should support a base class named **Vehicle** and two derived classes:
+The system should contain a base class named **Vehicles** and two derived classes:

 - Bus
 - Car

-The program should store all vehicles using STL and provide searching and fare calculation features.
+The project demonstrates the use of inheritance, constructor inheritance, runtime polymorphism, abstract classes, and STL.

 ---

 # Requirements

-## 1. Base Class: `Vehicle`
+## 1. Base Class : Vehicles

-Create a base class named `Vehicle` containing the following data members:
+Create a base class named **Vehicles** with the following attributes:

-- `vehicleID`
+- Vehicle ID
-- `driverName`
+- Driver Name
-- `capacity`
+- Capacity

 ### Constructor